cjvillar/assembly_fun/README.md

-# assembly_fun
+# assembly_fun  💾
-Assembly is fun and cool.
+Assembly is fun and cooler than Python until you have to do anything other than 'Hello World'.

 Here I'll use the Netwide Assembler (NASM).

 ## Quick Start